 This is another installment from the musical memoir I wrote in 1998 (and have been tweaking ever since), called “Brushes with the Great and Near Great,” chronicling some of the famous folk I got to meet during my 13-year career in music retail.
 Today’s story covers meeting a couple of high-profile acts.
 For a change.

 Far and away the best experience I had at Richfield Coliseum was seeing Lynyrd Skynyrd on their 1987 Tribute Tour.
 I called back to Toledo and had one of my best buds, Rik, come out for the show.
 It was, of course, fantastic.
-I’d long since given up hope of ever seeing Skynyrd play and this reconstituted effort, with Johnny Van Zandt filling his brother’s shoes on vocals, was an unexpected opportunity.
+I’d given up hope of ever seeing Skynyrd play and this reconstituted effort, with Johnny Van Zandt filling his brother’s shoes on vocals, was an unexpected opportunity.
 These were legends, playing their legendary songs.

 After the show, the MCA rep asked me if we wanted to join a small party with the band in their hotel room at the Hilton.
 I told her that I thought we could fit that into our night’s agenda.
 I don’t know if I said that exactly, but I wanted to be nonchalant, as if to show my friend that this sort of thing happened to me all the time.
 But inside, I knew this was big.
 This wasn’t some rising star or some blues relic; this was Lynyrd Fucking Skynyrd!
 This was “Freebird”, “Gimme Three Steps”, “Sweet Home Alabama” and going down in a plane crash.
 These people were legends and I was taking my friend to meet them.

 It didn’t take many people to make the room crowded.
-Most of the band was there, so Rik and I found some beers and mingled.
-Mostly I remember hanging out around a small bar with Billy Powell, their incredible piano player, as he told the story of the plane crash as no one else ever could, from the inside.
+Most of the band was there, so Rik and I found some beers and ended up hanging out around a small bar with Billy Powell, their incredible piano player, as he told the story of the plane crash as no one else ever could, from the inside.
 He said it felt like rolling down a hill in a garbage can, being beaten by baseball bats.
 He told us of drummer Artimus Pyle’s heroism as he made his way several miles through the swamp, with broken ribs, to find help at the closest house.

 Seems that they all found God, that day, one way or the other.